hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ![Pull Requests3](assets/github-pull-requests3.png)

 The owner will decide whether accept your requests or not, if they merge the requests, the repo you want to merge will be updated.

 ![Merge Requests](assets/github-merge-requests.png)

+**NOTE**: The Pull Request is not an one-off effort.
+If your modification is sub optimal, the maintainer of the project may request further revisions.
+The discussion thread of a PR is used for this purpose.
+GitHub's PR system is very expressive.
+You can also comment on a specific line of a specific version (commit) if you want.
+When there is new version, the initiator does not have to create a new PR.
+As soon as the initiator pushes new commits to the original source branch, the updates will appear in the PR thread.
+See this workflow in action from [this example](https://github.com/hupili/python-for-data-and-media-communication/pull/11).

 ## A first journey into the open source world